dimdnk/dimdnk/CV.md

 ### ✴️ About Me:

-- 15+ years of professional experience in the IT industry - proficient developer on popular web and backend platforms (Spring Boot, Symfony, Magento, React, etc);
+- 15+ years of professional experience in the IT industry - proficient developer on popular web and backend platforms (*Spring Boot, Symfony, Magento, React*, etc);
 - Domain expertise in e-commerce, finance, retail, and  travel industries;
 - Consulted global retail, investment companies as an IT industry expert in digital transformation and cloud computing;
-- Experienced in *building* software development, QA/QA Automation, DevOps processes from scratch, and optimizing existing ones;
+- Experienced in *building* software development, *QA/QA Automation*, *DevOps* processes from scratch, and optimizing existing ones;
 - Business-oriented: I know how to balance between business needs and tech efforts to maximize the business value;
 - I am passionate about sharing some nice and suitable solutions to open source;